-A credit report is a consolidated report of the repayment history and outstanding balances of all debt obligations (credit cards, car loans, mortgages, personal loans etc) taken from a financial institution in Singapore.
+A credit report is a consolidated report of the repayment history and outstanding balances of all debt obligations (credit cards, home loans, car loans, mortgage loans, personal loans etc) taken from a financial institution in Singapore.

-A credit score or credit rating is a points based system within the credit report which is used to ascertain the probability of default an individual might have for any debt facilities.
+A credit score or credit rating is a points-based system within the credit report used to ascertain the probability of default an individual might have for any debt facilities.

-Banks use your credit score to determine during their credit underwriting process to determine if they should lend any form of loans or issue any credit cards to an individual.
+Banks use your credit score during their credit underwriting process to determine if they should lend any form of loans or issue any credit cards to an individual.

-All banks will refer to your credit report from the Credit Bureau of Singapore (CBS), before approving a mortgage application in Singapore.
+All banks will refer to your credit report from the Credit Bureau of Singapore (CBS), before approving a mortgage loan application in Singapore.
 The credit report determines how the bank treats your application.
 A bad credit score or rating can mean outright rejection or a lower Loan to Value (LTV) ratio, which means you will have to borrow a smaller loan amount.

 There are two components to your credit report.
-The first is your credit grade—expressed in letters, such as AA or BB—which is determined by a numerical credit score and also the best credit grades in securing a home loan in Singapore.
+The report will feature your credit grade, which is determined by a numerical credit score, as well as the best credit grades in securing a home loan in Singapore.

 Here’s what the credit scoring system looks like: